MTI logo

 AN A LA CARTE SERIES ON ARTIST GRANTS

 Mellon Foundation playwright-in-residence Saymoukda Duangphouxay Vongsay is teaching a three-part, a la carte series on how to tackle artist grants and fellowships.
-This class is ideal for creatives who want to scale up their work and apply for grants and fellowships to support their projects, artistic learning, and reach their professional goals.
+This class is ideal for creatives who want to scale up their work and apply for grants and fellowships to support their projects, artistic learning, and professional goals.
 Expect to talk about your artistic practice, the purpose of your work/project, and money.
 Participants should have confidence in their identity and artistic work, and they should be ready to articulate a few creative and professional goals that they want to achieve in the next one to three years.

 Although each class will be intensive, you do not need to have grant proposal-writing experience to join the course.
 Having familiarity, however, is a plus.
 Participants can expect to feel more affirmed in their artistic practice and gain more confidence in grant proposal writing after this class.